-Liquidity risk is the risk that the Fund may not be able to generate sufficient cash resources to settle its obligations in full as they fall due or can only do so on terms that are materially disadvantageous.
+Liquidity risk is the risk that the Fund may not be able to generate sufficient cash resources to settle its obligations in full as they fall due or can only do so on terms that are significantly disadvantageous.

-Exposure to liquidity risk for the Fund is not substantial as there are no unit holder redemptions.
-Liquidity risk is managed by Investment Manager and Responsible Entity.
+Exposure to liquidity risk for the Fund is minimal as liquidity is managed across the Group as a whole.

 The expected term expiry of Fund 1 and Fund 2 is 25 September 2025, subject to subsequent extensions determined by the Responsible Entity, as disclosed in Note 1.